 She had been bullied by white children as a child and was reminded every day of the differences in the way Black people were treated.
 Parks had to walk to school as there was no bus for Black children, but every day, she would watch the bus for the white students pass her by.

 “To me, that was a way of life; we had no choice but to accept what was the custom.
-The bus was among the first ways I realized there was a blarosack world and a white world,” Parks wrote in her autobiography.
+The bus was among the first ways I realized there was a black world and a white world,” Parks wrote in her autobiography.

 She often fought back when she was bullied because she could “never think in terms of accepting physical abuse without some sort of retaliation if possible.”